-The deadline for filing a proof of claim in this case was 24th April 2017.
+The deadline for filing a proof of claim in this case was .
+[If applicable - The deadline for filing objections to claims is .]

 2. What Is an Impaired Claim or Impaired Equity Interest?

 As noted above, the holder of an allowed claim or equity interest has the right to vote only if it is in a class that is impaired under the Plan.
 As provided in § 1124 of the Code, a class is considered impaired if the Plan alters the legal, equitable, or contractual rights of the members of that class.